eserlxl/vglog-filter/doc/ADVANCED.md

 - **Deduplication Depth Tuning**: Adjust the `--depth` parameter based on your specific use case:
   - Use `--depth 0` for maximum precision (entire error blocks)
-  - Use `--depth 1-3` for balanced performance and accuracy
+  - Use `--depth 1-3` for balanced performance and accuracy (default: 1)
   - Use `--depth 5-10` for faster processing with some precision loss
+  - Maximum depth is 1000

 - **System Resources**: Ensure your system has sufficient CPU and memory.
 While `vglog-filter` is memory-efficient, very large logs still require some resources.
 The `--monitor-memory` option can help you assess memory usage.